-The Head of Property & Risk has now taken up the position of replacement director in Freeport Scotland.
+Officers of the Council - During 2014-15 Donald Gillies, Head of Property and Risk and Mark Hastings, Enterprise Manager declared an interest in Freeport Scotland Ltd as directors.
 Freeport Scotland is a joint venture by a number of prominent organisations both within Ayrshire and beyond.
-The Head of Property & Risk was appointed by the Council as a director of the company and the Council has a 37% share in the company.
-A management fee of £0.074m and £0.011m ground lease income were received during 2013-2014.
+Donald Gillies and Mark Hastings were both appointed by The Council as directors of the company and the Council has a 37% share in the company in which lease income of £3,470 was received during 2014-15.